memisbah/memisbah/README.md

-Hi,I am @memisbah- 👋 Hi, I’m @memisbah
+Hi,I am @memisbah- 👋
-I am interested in technology- 👀 I’m interested in ...
+I am interested in technology- 👀
-I am Currently Learning Languages like Typescript,Javascript and so on... 🌱 I’m currently learning ...
+I am Currently Learning Languages like Typescript,Javascript and so on... 🌱 you can reach me through  linkedin or gmail(fatimafamilyfamily@gmail.com)
-- 💞️ I’m looking to collaborate on ...
-you can reach me through  linkedin or gmail(fatimafamilyfamily@gmail.com)
 - 😄 Pronouns: she
-- ⚡ Fun fact: Strubborn
+- ⚡ Fun fact: Strubborn,
-passionated about learning new skills and about craeer
+passionated about learning new skills and about craeer.